Penwiper Plant, Pen Wiper Plant, Spotted Kalanchoe, Penwiper, Baby Penwiper

 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

-Kalanchoe marmorata Baker is the correct and accepted scientific name for this species of Kalanchoe.
+Kalanchoe marmorata Baker is the accepted scientific name for this species of Kalanchoe.
 It was named and described by John Gilbert Baker in Gardener’s Chronicle & Agricultural Gazette in 1892.

 The genus, Kalanchoe Adans., was named and described as such by Michel Adanson in Familles des Plantes in 1763.